giuthas-publications/patkit/docs/Automated_exercises.markdown

 After that you can practice aligning the boundaries to which ever data modalities are open.

 **Please note**, that in 0.18.0, saving the TextGrids **overwrites** the originals.
-This planned to be changed in 0.18.1 to protect the model answer.
+This planned to be changed in 0.18.1 to protect the example answer.

 There will be further commands enabled in versions 0.18.1 onwards to enable saving and other functionality.
 See the